akblarb/WMILister/README.md

 **WMILister** is intended to help find and remove THREATS using WMI to persist on a computer.

 **ScanAllIPsOnNetwork** can help you quickly run WMILister against other computers on your network.
-ScanAll has a simple user interface to allow you to .
+ScanAll has a simple user interface to allow you to swiftly configure it and start scanning your network.
 Simply download both WMILister and ScanAll to the same directory, then open a command prompt as domain admin, change directories to where you saved the utilities, then run the command:

 `powershell -ExecutionPolicy Bypass -File ScanAllIPsOnNetwork.ps1`